americanexpress/one-app/docs/api/server/Environment-Variables.md

 * 🚫 Production
 * ✅ Development

-If set to `true`, one-app will not throw an error when a valid csp is not present.
-This flag is meant to allow any module to be ran as a root module and also allow root modules to bypass the csp requirement so long as NODE_ENV is in development.
-So long as NODE_ENV is in development and ONE_DANGEROUSLY_DISABLE_CSP is true a csp header will not be set.
+If set to `true`, one-app will not throw an error when a valid Content Security Policy (CSP) is not present.
+This flag is meant to allow any module to be ran as a root module and to allow root modules to bypass the CSP requirement so long as `NODE_ENV` is `development`.
+When `NODE_ENV` is `development` and `ONE_DANGEROUSLY_DISABLE_CSP` is `true` a CSP header will not be set.

 **Shape**
 ```bash